TurboSource-Marialis/machtiani/README.md

 - [x] Test using codehost without api key.
 - [x] Add endpoint to get HEAD of server.
 - [x] Cli makes sure its compatabile with server, otherwise it throws an error and instructs to update cli. (create a flag to silence).
-- [ ] Clean up cli for open sourcing to optional build cli without release.
+- [ ] Barrier: Clean up cli for open sourcing to optional build cli without release.
 - [x] Write test, When trying to git-store an existing repo, it gives this not useful error

       ```